syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 ![Changing the ProgressBar BackgroundColor](ColumnTypes_images/ColumnTypes_img26.png)

-#### ForegroundColor
+#### Foreground

-The font color and the foreground color can be set by using the `ForegroundColor` property.
+The font color and the foreground color can be set by using the [ForegroundColor](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.Styles.ProgressBarCellStyleInfo~ForegroundColor.html) property.

 ForegroundColor - Specifies the color used to draw the foreground in segment mode and constant mode.